 In 2020, a new Tennessee law was enacted, recognizing a parent’s right to have their child excused from school to receive “religious moral instruction” during the school day.
 This has removed the legal concerns that school boards sometimes have when making decisions about whether to allow Released Time programs for their schools.
 Even though it is permitted, public schools and school boards cannot sponsor or endorse any religious program but must remain neutral.

 How often are classes held?

-Even though Tennessee law allows for students to attend BRT as often once per day, classes for your child’s school will be provided once per month.
+Even though Tennessee law allows for students to attend BRT as often as once per day, classes for your child’s school will be provided once per month.
 Your principal will decide a day and time for the class each month.

 Who sponsors the program?